igormukhin/kotlin-advent-of-code-2019/README.md

 * Day 10.
 Function isInLineOfSight feels like too sophisticated
 * Day 10.
 Function taskB uses cycle back (see line "n--") to overcome 360 degrees.
 Perhaps there is a better solution
-* Day 16.
-Task B is not solved.